Mitchell High School (Colorado)

-Mitchell High School is the third-oldest high school in District 11 in Colorado Springs, Colorado, built in 1965 and named for aviation pioneer Billy Mitchell.
+Mitchell High School is the third-oldest high school in District 11 in Colorado Springs, Colorado, built in the 1960s.

 Mitchell High School is the only school in the district to feature a planetarium.

-The school's colors are orange and navy blue, and the mascot is the Marauder.
+The school's colors are burnt orange and navy blue, and the mascot is the Marauder.

 The school's rival was Roy J. Wasson High School until the closure of that school.